amitofsk/dandy/docs/Dandy.md

 ### 5.1 Option A: Micropython and RPi
 #### 5.1.1 Build the circuit
 Connect a button and a resistor between pin 21 (GP16) and pin 36 (3.3V power)<br>
-Use a resistor with a value between 300 and 1000 Ohms.
+Use a resistor with a value between 300$\Omega$ and 1000 $\Omega$.

 Here is the [pinout](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf) of the Raspberry Pi Pico (RPi). <br>
 ![](docPics/PiAndButton3.png)
 <br>
 (TODO: Fixme...
-The picture uses the wrong power pin...
-Also, maybe switch to use the internal LED?)
+The picture uses the wrong power pin...)

 #### 5.1.2 Install MicroPython on the RPi
 The RPi does not have a full operating system.
 Instead, we'll install MicroPython, which is a Python interpreter specifically for embedded devices.
-Think of MicroPython as a minimal operating system, that contains just enough instructions to run Python program.
+Think of MicroPython as a Python interpreter along with a minimal operating system, that contains just enough instructions to run a Python program.
 <br><br>
 Download the latest release of MicroPython from [here](https://micropython.org/download/rp2-pico/).
 <br><br>